actions/setup-java/README.md

 - V2 requires you to specify distribution along with the version.
 V1 defaults to Zulu OpenJDK, only version input is required.
 Follow [the migration guide](docs/switching-to-v2.md) to switch from V1 to V2

 ## Usage
 Input `distribution` is mandatory.
-See [Supported distributions](../README.md#Supported-distributions) section for the list of available options.
+See [Supported distributions](../README.md#Supported-distributions) section for a list of available options.

 ### Basic
 ```yaml